wbenny/injdrv/README.md

   - https://www.sentinelone.com/blog/deep-hooks-monitoring-native-execution-wow64-applications-part-3

-  In short, if you try to use the same approach as mentioned above (injecting small stub which calls `LdrLoadDll`) for injecting x64 DLL into WoW64 process, you will run into problems with [Control Flow Guard](MSDN-CFG) on Windows 10.
+  In short, if you try to use the same approach as mentioned above (injecting small stub which calls `LdrLoadDll`) for injecting x64 DLL into WoW64 process, you will run into problems with [Control Flow Guard][MSDN-CFG] on Windows 10.
   - On x64 system, CFG maintains 2 bitmaps for WoW64 processes
     - One for "x86 address space" (used when checking execution of < 4GB memory)
     - One for "x64 address space" (used when checking execution of >= 4 GB memory)
-  - You cannot allocate memory in > 4GB range (even from the kernel-mode), because of [VAD](VAD) that reserves this memory range
+  - You cannot allocate memory in > 4GB range (even from the kernel-mode), because of [VAD][VAD] that reserves this memory range
     - You can theoretically unlink such VAD from `EPROCESS->VadRoot` and decrement `EPROCESS->VadCount`, but that's highly unrecommended